zhenda-hub/zhenda-hub.github.io/content/posts/bible-words.md

 > Don't be misled you cannot mock the justice of God.
 You will always harvest what you plant.
 >
 > Those who live only to satisfy their own sinful nature will harvest decay and death from that sinful nature.
-But those who live to please the Spirit will harvest everlasting lift from the Spirit.
+But those who live to please the Spirit will harvest everlasting life from the Spirit.
 >
-> *(Galatians 5:7-8 NLT)*
+> *(Galatians 6:7-8 NLT)*

 ## Ephesians